EZeng1259/Three-Nearest-Neighbors/README.md

 # Three-Nearest-Neighbors

-This is a three nearest neighbors algorithm to classify between two different objects, written in MATLAB
+This is a k-nearest neighbors classification algorithm that consists of the three nearest training examples to classify two different objects.
+Code is written in MATLAB